 Once you’ve found a combination of settings that gives you a result you’re happy with, you can save it as a preset.
 This should speed up your workflow nicely when you are working with a lot of shaky footage or if you want to create a similar effect across multiple projects.

-Are you finding the odd rippled distortion in your footage?
-Generally, the stabilizer should automatically remove this, but If it was shot with a rolling shutter camera, try setting Rolling Shutter Ripple to Enhanced Reduction.
+- If you notice an odd rippled distortion in your footage, generally, the stabilizer should automatically remove this.
+But if your footage was shot with a rolling shutter camera, try setting Rolling Shutter Ripple to Enhanced Reduction.